-D. PERSONAL BEHAVIOR AND DRESS
+E. PERSONAL BEHAVIOR AND DRESS

-A committee clerk's behavior and dress in the workplace must, at all times, be in keeping with a professional, business setting.
+A legislative employee's behavior and dress in the workplace must, at all times, be in keeping with a professional, business setting.
 Standards of professional attire may vary based on office, position responsibilities and season (interim vs. session).
-The LIO manager determines appropriate professional attire for committee clerks.
+The employee's office director determines appropriate professional attire.

-A committee clerk is prohibited from consuming alcoholic beverages, using marijuana or using illegal substances in the workplace, or working while under the influence of any of these.
+A legislative employee is prohibited from consuming alcoholic beverages, using marijuana or using illegal substances in the workplace or working while under the influence of any of these.

-E. HARASSMENT
+F. HARASSMENT